Skip to Content

 Usually, old endometrial blood that stays in your uterus loses oxygen and become dark, black or brownish.
 This is the reason you will notice brown spotting when you wipe.

 It’s also normal that you will experience mild lower abdominal pain for a few days.
-Don’t panic; In few days, you will feel okay again.
+Don’t panic; in few days, you will feel okay again.

 2. Pregnancy